wordofwarning/wordofwarning.org/spring-summer-2012/WARN008/index.md

 Following Dressing the Part Ellie went on to make *Revolution!* with Ollie Smith, a performance specifically designed for Vodka Revolution bars and commissioned by HATCH and Nott Dance.
 Ellie is on the Artistic Direction team of Pointed Arrow, making journey based public art projects including pushing a 1/2 tonne sailing boat 105 miles around the cities, villages and countryside of Yorkshire.

 ####What People Have Said About Her
-*Etiquette of Grief is a gem of a show.
+>Etiquette of Grief is a gem of a show.
 Smart, funny, touching, and performed with real conviction.
-Ellie Harrison is definitely one to watch.*   Robert Pacitti, SPILL Festival of Performance
+Ellie Harrison is definitely one to watch. *Robert Pacitti, SPILL Festival of Performance*

-*Etiquette of Grief is a remarkable piece of work.
+>Etiquette of Grief is a remarkable piece of work.
 The atmosphere was fantastic.
-Iʼm delighted to be given the chance to recommend this show.*   Alex Kelly, Third Angel
+Iʼm delighted to be given the chance to recommend this show.  *Alex Kelly, Third Angel*

-*I genuinely wanted to be brave enough to give you a standing ovation as I've never seen anything quite like it, either as meaningful or as funny*  Audience Feedback
+>I genuinely wanted to be brave enough to give you a standing ovation as I've never seen anything quite like it, either as meaningful or as funny  *Audience feedback*

-*Etiquette of Grief struck to the core of my own grief having lost a close relative this year.
+>Etiquette of Grief struck to the core of my own grief having lost a close relative this year.
 It is refreshing to watch a performance about grief and death that is not awash with patronising sentiment.
-I cannot recommend this performance enough*  Audience Feedback
+I cannot recommend this performance enough *Audience Feedback*

 ####More
 *Etiquette of Grief* is a step by step guide for how to cope with bereavement.
 Thousands of people struggled to cope with the deaths of Princess Diana, Jade Goody, Michael Jackson and even occasionally their own loved ones.